 - Evaluate those risks that cannot be avoided.

-- Put proportionate measure in place and control them.
+- Put proportionate measures in place and control them.

 It’s important to communicate with your staff when identifying risks.